-The expression $E = \gamma mc^2$ is perhaps the most beautiful and famous discovery of modern physics.
-In other words, the existence of a maximum speed implies that every mass has energy, and that energy has mass.
-Mass and energy are two terms for the same basic concept: they are equivalent.
+The mass-energy relation $E = c^2 \gamma m$ is one of the most beautiful and famous discoveries of modern physics.
+In simple words, the existence of a maximum speed implies that every mass has energy, and that energy has mass.
+Mass and energy are two terms for the same basic concept: